A Muppets Christmas: Letters to Santa, on NBC

-Christmas Specials Wiki; DMA; IMDb; Muppet Wiki; TV.com; TV Tropes; Wikipedia
+Christmas Specials Wiki; Disney Movies; IMDb; Muppet Wiki; TV Tropes; Wikipedia

 Caution: potential spoilers